arfc/twofcs19/present/cfa.md

 concerns of nuclear fuel cycle simulation relevant in various nations and institutions involved in the field.
-Accordingly, this workshop contributes to building a community and potential collaborations around nuclear scenario topics, simulation design, simulator tool strategies.
+Accordingly, this workshop contributes to building a community and potential collaborations around nuclear scenario topics, simulation design, and simulator tool strategies.

 ## Organizers